modular/modular/KGEN/docs/public/programming-manual.md

 ## Behavior of Destructors

-Any struct in Mojo can have a destructor, which is automatically run when the values lifetime ends, for example, a simple string might look like this (in pseudo code):
+Any struct in Mojo can have a destructor, which is automatically run when the values lifetime ends.
+For example, a simple string might look like this (in pseudo code):

 ```mojo